gristlabs/grist-help/README.md

 Conversation tab of the pull request.

 Any further pushes to this branch will cause the site to update.
-It may take Netlify a few minutes to notice the push, and takes about a minute to rebuild the preview site.
+It may take Netlify a few minutes to notice the push, and takes about a minute more to rebuild the preview site.

 ## Publishing changes live